|

 Sharing is caring!

-I’m an Australian living in Istanbul and like many people here in Coronavirus Turkey, I haven’t been out other than to buy food since March 14.
+I’m an Australian living in Istanbul and like many people here in Coronavirus Turkey, daily life is very different.
+I haven’t been out other than to buy food since March 14.
 Every day I read the contradictory medical reports about the Coronavirus on the news, see the rise in infections and deaths and like everyone, wonder when this will end.
 However I know I’m lucky.
 I have a safe comfortable house to live in, enough money coming in to buy the things I need and the company of a person who is my friend as well as my husband.

 Most of all, I feel lucky to be going through this in Turkey.
 I’m a yabancı, a foreigner, but I’ve never felt lonely or alone here.
 No matter what’s going on, it’s normal for people to help one another in Turkey, even if they’re strangers.
 Whether it’s the woman on the bus letting you use their transport card for free or the teenage boy helping you when you’re lost by walking you all the way to your destination, I’ve always felt included.
 Here, community is more than a concept.
 It’s an everyday practice intrinsic to Turkish society, even in the largest of cities.